Hello, I’m Prajna. A Mother—Curandera—Crone

-Since a young age, I was drawn to the mysteries of the Latin Mass, the Sanctus bells, golden vestments, adornments and Mother Mary.
+All my life, I’ve lived with longings.
+Spiritual purpose called me at an early age.
+I was drawn to the mysteries of the Latin Mass, the Sanctus bells, golden vestments, adornments and Mother Mary.
 I felt heartbroken not to become an altar boy simply because I was a girl.
 Reciting the rosary became an obsession.
 I regularly gathered my beads to climb an oak tree by the side of our house.
 This great oak became my safe haven for prayer and questions I ached to have answers for.
 Why the violence in my home?
 Why the exclusion of women?
 Why children with disabilities on little yellow buses?
 Why the Ku Klux Klan?

 I remember every time I heard a siren (and I heard many) I’d cross myself and weep as if a wound cut deeper.

-My First Teacher — Eunice
+My First Feminine Guide — Eunice Zimmerman

-I continued to study and practice in a number of Ashrams and patriarchal traditions but nothing like my time with Eunice instilled within me a growing capacity to love and be loved.
+I continued to study and practice in several Ashrams and patriarchal traditions but nothing like my time with Eunice instilled within me a growing capacity to love and be loved.
 She taught me to never give up on love as our essential nature — a gift that cannot be earned.
 Love rules.
 I will forever be grateful to her.
 She continues to speak to me in so many ways.